Flow diagram

 Overview

-1. Initialization
+1. Initialization.

-2. Registration loop
+2. Registration loop.

-3. Pre-run initializations
+3. Pre-run stage.

-4. Telemetry loop
+4. Telemetry loop.

 Initialization